 Right click on your database in Browser Panel and Refresh your database.
 Your layer will appear in the browser, and our dataset is in PostGIS.

-Close QGIS, we'll run some PostGIS queries in pgAdmin to demonstrate the usage.
+Close QGIS, we'll run some PostGIS queries in pgAdmin to demonstrate its functionality.
 Going back to pgAdmin, we can now get into our cambridge database and run some spatial queries.
 View the database in pgAdmin, you should see both of our tables.
 (If not, right-click the database to refresh the connection).
 View the cambridge_neighborhoods dataset by right-clicking and selecting View Data -> View All Rows.
 Your dataset should look as follows.

 Go to the Query Tool.
 Let's run some queries!